-BCIC is a BCIC will continue as the custodian of the \$50 million Natural Resources and Applied Science Research Endowment (NRAS) originally provided by the Government of British Columbia in 2005/06 to build research and development, advanced training, funding program to emerge from the endowment was the NRAS Research Team Program, developed collaboratively by BCIC and BCFRST in 2009.
-In 2011, a mid-point review of the program indicated funding program to emerge from the endowment was the NRAS Research Team Program, developed collaboratively by BCIC and BCFRST in 2009.
+BCIC will continue as the custodian of the \$50 million Natural Resources and Applied Science Research Endowment (NRAS) originally provided by the Government of British Columbia in 2005/06 to build research and development, advanced training, technology transfer and commercialization capacity in BC in engineering, natural resources and the applied sciences.
+The first funding program to emerge from the endowment was the NRAS Research Team Program, developed collaboratively by BCIC and BCFRST in 2009.
 In 2011, a mid-point review of the program indicated that all 24 projects reported potential industrial applications for their research, with 22 specific to BC.